jyg/automatonism-reloaded/README.md

 Instead of mapping a parameter to a real midi controller, you can map it to a slider of a [macro-control] module.
 This way, you can connect it to a parameter curve in the DAW and record automations in a track.

+See https://plugdata.org/docs/book/DAWIntegration.html for other infos about DAW integration of plugdata.

 ## Changes
 2025/05/04	-updated doc (this file)